faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappe-on-Linux.md

 [mysql]
 default-character-set = utf8mb4
 ```
+_Note any includes that might overwrite these settings!_

 (Now press (Ctrl-X) to exit!)
 Finally restart the mysql server and you'll be good to go!